With Texas changes, 6-time winner not even a NASCAR favorite

 ''Everyone is on equal playing ground,'' Trevor Bayne said. ''Nobody has 10 years of notebooks to go to and say, 'I am Kevin Harvick and I run the bottom at Atlanta and I am really good at it.'
 You can't do that now.
 You don't know what you need to do.''

+Harvick is the polesitter after winning all three rounds of qualifying Friday, including a fast lap of 198.405 mph on the fresh track.
+Johnson qualified 24th, making it through the first round despite a spin and then not running another qualifying lap.

-On only the second lap of a nearly 2 1/2-hour practice session Friday, Denny Hamlin got loose and spun through Turns 1 and 2, but was able to keep his car off the wall.
+On only the second lap of the nearly 2 1/2-hour Cup practice Friday, Denny Hamlin got loose and spun through Turns 1 and 2, but was able to keep his car off the wall.
 Kyle Busch later made slight contact with the rear of his car against the outer wall after going too high into the wider and less-banked area on the track.

 ''I just missed the entry point getting into Turn 1,'' Busch said, referring to the area in the track where the changes begin.